Banking in the United States: Regulatory agencies

-While most of the countries have only one bank regulator, in the U.S., banking is regulated at both the federal and state level.
+While most countries have only one bank regulator, in the U.S., banking is regulated at both the federal and state levels in an arrangement known as a dual banking system.
 Depending on its type of charter and organizational structure, a banking organization may be subject to numerous federal and state banking regulations.
-Unlike Switzerland and the United Kingdom (where regulatory authority over the banking, securities and insurance industries is combined into one single financial-service agency), the U.S. maintains separate securities, commodities, and insurance regulatory agencies—separate from the bank regulatory agencies—at the federal and state level.
+Unlike Switzerland and the United Kingdom (where regulatory authority over the banking, securities and insurance industries is combined into one single financial service agency), the U.S. maintains separate securities, commodities, and insurance regulatory agencies—separate from the bank regulatory agencies—at the federal and state levels.
 U.S. banking regulations address privacy, disclosure, fraud prevention, anti-money laundering, anti-terrorism, anti-usury lending, and the promotion of lending to lower-income populations.
 Some individual cities also enact their own financial regulation laws (for example, defining what constitutes usurious lending).

-Federal Reserve system
+Federal Reserve System

-The central banking system of the United States, called the Federal Reserve system, was created in 1913 by the enactment of the Federal Reserve Act, largely in response to a series of financial panics, particularly a severe panic in 1907.
+The central banking system of the United States, called the Federal Reserve System, was created in 1913 by the enactment of the Federal Reserve Act, largely in response to a series of financial panics, particularly a severe panic in 1907.
 Over time, the roles and responsibilities of the Federal Reserve System have expanded and its structure has evolved.
 Events such as the Great Depression were major factors leading to changes in the system.
 Its duties today, according to official Federal Reserve documentation, are to conduct the nation's monetary policy, supervise and regulate banking institutions, maintain the stability of the financial system and provide financial services to depository institutions, the U.S. government, and foreign official institutions.

 Federal Deposit Insurance Corporation

 The Federal Deposit Insurance Corporation (FDIC) is a United States government corporation created by the Glass–Steagall Act of 1933.
 It provides deposit insurance, which guarantees the safety of deposits in member banks, up to $250,000 per depositor per bank.
-As of 18 November 2010, the FDIC insures deposits at 6,800 institutions.
-The FDIC also examines and supervises certain financial institutions for safety and soundness, performs certain consumer-protection functions, and manages banks in receiverships (failed banks).
+As of 18 November 2010, the FDIC insured deposits at 6,800 institutions.
+The FDIC also examines and supervises certain financial institutions for safety and soundness, performs certain consumer-protection functions, and manages banks in receivership (failed banks).
 Since the start of FDIC insurance on January 1, 1934, no depositor has lost any insured funds as a result of a bank failure.

 Office of the Comptroller of the Currency

 The Office of the Comptroller of the Currency (OCC) is a U.S. federal agency established by the National Currency Act of 1863 and serves to charter, regulate, and supervise all national banks and the federal branches and agencies of foreign banks in the United States.
-Thomas J. Curry was sworn in as the 30th Comptroller of the Currency on April 9, 2012.
+The current comptroller of the currency is Rodney E. Hood, who took office on February 10, 2025.